arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 The maximum memory usage of the query while it was running.
 In a cluster, the memory accounting is done per shard, and the memory usage reported is the peak memory usage value from the individual shards.
-Note that to keep things light-weight, the per-query memory usage is tracked on a relatively high level, not including any memory allocator overhead nor any memory used for temporary results calculations (e.g. memory allocated/deallocated inside AQL expressions and function calls).
+Note that to keep things lightweight, the per-query memory usage is tracked on a relatively high level, not including any memory allocator overhead nor any memory used for temporary results calculations (e.g. memory allocated/deallocated inside AQL expressions and function calls).

 @RESTSTRUCT{nodes,post_api_cursor_extra_stats,number,optional,}
-When the query was executed with the option `profile` set to at least `2`, then this value contains runtime statistics per query execution node.
-This field contains the node id (in `id`), the number of calls to this node `calls` and the number of items returned by this node `items` (Items are the temporary results returned at this stage).
+When the query was executed with the `profile` option set to at least `2`, then this value contains runtime statistics per query execution node.
+This field contains the node id (in `id`), the number of calls to this node (`calls`), and the number of items returned by this node (`items`).
+Items are the temporary results returned at this stage.
 You can correlate this statistics with the `plan` returned in `extra`.
 For a human readable output you can execute `db._profileQuery(<query>, <bind-vars>)` in arangosh.